pydio/pydio-doc-howto/auth_troubleshooting_ldapad.md

 ### Test user is OK but cannot login
 This seems to indicate that the password is not correctly passed : did you set the “Transmit Clear Pass” parameter to true?

-### I cannot share folder or create shared users!
+### I cannot share folders or create shared users!
-You must set up a “secondary instance” in the Authentication panel, so that Pydio can handle a “multiple” configuration : reading the master users from the Directory, but also creating new shared users inside its “local” directory.
-Use either Serial or DB auth storage for this secondary instance.
+You must set a new "secondary instance" in secondary driver and set it as DB Auth Storage and then you can change the master driver's main instance with your LDAP/AD Directory so that Pydio handles a "multiple" configuration : reading the master users from the directory but also creating the new shared users inside its "local" directory.